PayBX Price Reaches $0.0048 on Major Exchanges (AXPR)

 PayBX Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as PayBX directly using U.S. dollars.
-Investors seeking to acquire PayBX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as PayBX directly using U.S. dollars.
+Investors seeking to acquire PayBX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PayBX using one of the exchanges listed above.

 Receive News & Updates for PayBX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayBX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.